Post cover

 How to Use Promise.all()

-In simple words, a promise is a placeholder for a value that's going to be available sometime later.
+A promise is a placeholder for a value that's going to be available sometime later.
+The promise helps handle asynchronous operations.

 JavaScript provides a helper function Promise.all(promisesArrayOrIterable) to handle multiple promises at once, in parallel, and get the results in a single aggregate array.
 Let's see how it works.